flytegg/twilight/README.md

 ```

-`### Scheduler
+### Scheduler
-Bukkit's build in scheduler is tedious at best, so Twilight takes advantage of beautiful Kotlin syntax to make it easier to write, as well as adding a custom TimeUnit to save you calculating ticks.
+Bukkit's built in scheduler is tedious at best, so Twilight takes advantage of beautiful Kotlin syntax to make it easier to write, as well as adding a custom TimeUnit to save you calculating ticks.

 How to schedule a single task to run on Bukkit's main thread either sync or async:
 `